 MLPF&S, a broker-dealer subsidiary of BAC, is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA") and will participate as selling agent in the distribution of the notes.
-Accordingly, offerings of the notes will conform to the requirements of Rule 5121 applicable to FINRA membersMLPF&S may not make sales in this offering to any of its discretionary accounts without the prior written approval of the account holder.
+Accordingly, offerings of the notes will conform to the requirements of Rule 5121 applicable to FINRA members.
+MLPF&S may not make sales in this offering to any of its discretionary accounts without the prior written approval of the account holder.

-We may deliver the notes against payment therefor in New York, New York on a date that is greater than three business days following the pricing datdJnder Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
-Accordingly, if the initial settlement of the notes occurs more than three business days from the pricing date, purchasers who wish to trade the notes more than three business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.
+We will deliver the notes against payment therefor in New York, New York on a date that is greater than three business days following the pricing datdJnder Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in three business days, unless the parties to any such trade expressly agree otherwise.
+Accordingly, purchasers who wish to trade the notes more than three business days prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.

-The notes will not be listed on any securities exchange.In the original offering of the notes, the notes will be sold in minimum investment amounts of 100 units.If you place an order to purchase the notes, you are consenting to MLPF&S acting as a principal in effecting the transaction for your account.
+The notes will not be listed on any securities exchange.
+In the original offering of the notes, the notes will be sold in minimum investment amounts of 100 units.
+If you place an order to purchase the notes, you are consenting to MLPF&S acting as a principal in effecting the transaction for your account.

 MLPF&S may repurchase and resell the notes, with repurchases and resales being made at prices related to then-prevailing market prices or at negotiated prices and these will include MLPF&S's trading commissions and mark-ups.
 MLPF&S may act as principal or agent in these market-making transactions; however, it is not obligated to engage in any such transactions.
-At MLPF&S's discretion, for a short, undetermined initial period after the issuance of the notes, MLPF&S may offer to buy the notes in the secondary market at a price that may exceed the initial estimated value of the notes.
+At MLPF&S's discretion, for a short, undetermined initial period after the issuance of the notes, MLPF&Smay offer to buy the notes in the secondary market at a price that may exceed the initial estimated value of the notes.
 Any price offered by MLPF&S for the notes will be based on then-prevailing market conditions and other considerations, including the performance of the Index and the remaining term of the notes.
-However, neither we nor any of ouraffiliates is obligated to purchase your notes at any price, or at any time, and we cannot assure you that we or any of our affiliates will purchase your notes at a price that equals or exceeds the initial estimated value of the notes.
+However, neither we nor any of ouraffiliates is obligated to purchase your notes at any price, or at any time, and we cannot assure you that we or any of our affiliates will purchase your notes.